-A simple recipe for flourless blueberry protein pancakes, made with egg whites, banana and protein powder.
+A simple recipe for blueberry protein pancakes, made with egg whites, banana and protein powder.
 They’re so easy to whip up and taste great!

 Protein Pancake Inspiration

 Honestly, I was never a pancake lover because I didn’t grow up eating them.
-We were more of a biscuit and gravy family, but after trying protein pancakes for the first time about 5 years ago, I became hooked.
+We were more of a biscuit and gravy family, but after trying protein pancakes for the first time about five years ago, I became hooked.
 I now have protein pancakes for breakfast at least once a week and sometimes I’ll even enjoy them as a snack.

 The first protein pancake recipe I tried was from the Tone It Up nutrition plan.
 It was easy and absolutely delicious and totally turned me into a pancake lover.